samyiin/EnglishDictionary/README.md

 # EnglishDictionary
 A little english dictionary that can check:
 1. if a word is in English dictionary (natural language)
-2. if a word is a common abbreviation (in programming context...)
+2. if a word is a common abbreviation (in programming context...: Including domain specific terms, technical terms like library names)
+3. if a word is common programming types. (strings like "list", "lst", "set", "dict")
-3. the n-gram word frequency of a word
+4. the n-gram word frequency of a word

 ## Identify Dictionary words
 Identifying dictionary words might seem trivial at frist, but there are many versions of dictionary, some includes "too many" words and some includes "too few" words.
 For example, the word "gen" is technically a word that means "information" in British English, but "normally" people wouldn't treat it as a dictioanry word, but rather abbreviation for "generation".